About

 • Ontario Library Association (OLA), 2018,

-• The organizer of Passion 4 Dreams Black History Event, covered by RogersTV Peel Region, (2017)
+• The organizer of the Passion 4 Dreams Black History Event, covered by RogersTV Peel Region, (2017)

 • Share Caribbean Newspaper, (2013)